hauchel/duco/doc/DucoPerf.md

     n  Normal mode: tick 10 seconds
     x  eXit

+o shows the users as provided in privusers.py, swith to this user by entering a number then u, e.g
 ## jmin
 Invoke jmin.py, optionally a username can be provided as parameter.
 After the first few lines are shown, press any key: